Hungarian Summer Squash With Dill

 - 1 tablespoon fresh dill, finely chopped

-- Melt the butter in a large pan over medium-high heat.
-Add the onion and sauté for about 2 minutes until soft and translucent.
-Add the flour and toss to coat thoroughly.
-Continue cooking until the flour begins to turn golden brown.
+- Melt the butter in a large frying pan over medium heat.
+Add the onion and sauté until soft and translucent, 3 to 4 minutes.